b3j0f/simpleneed/README.md

 [![](https://github.com/b3j0f/simpleneed/raw/master/static/images/banner.png)](https://b3j0f.github.io/simpleneed/)

 # What is it ?
 A simple, free and open-source/data web/mobile application for helping homeless people.
-Without restrictions on locations (usable on the entire earth), universal (no text, only images and view mode for partially-sighted persons) and with the respect of user and homeless privacy (no need to be tracked,  logged in and personnal information).
+Without restrictions on locations (usable on the entire earth), universal (no text, only images and view mode for partially-sighted persons) and with the respect of user and homeless privacy (no need to be tracked,  logged in and personal information).

 # Why this application ?
 Injury prevention and assistance are strongly helpful for homeless people, and I am sure several people would like to help them without a mean to know how, where and when to help.